BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 If you [follow the instructions](#ive-been-asked-for-my-meter-information-in-a-bug-request-how-do-i-obtain-this) to download diagnostics, you can see all agreements associated with each of your meters.
 You will need an agreement with a start date in the past and an end date either set to `null` or in the future for the meter to be picked up by the integration.

-## I'm an agile user and having trouble setting up a target rate sensor.
-What am I doing wrong?

-Rate data for agile tariffs are not available in full for the next day, which can cause issues with target rate sensors in their default state.
-We prevent you from setting up target rate sensors in this form.
-More information around this can be found in the [target rate documentation](./setup/target_rate.md#agile-users).

-## Why won't my target rates update?

-The target rate sensors are set to update every minute, which includes determining if you're within a target time period and calculating future target time periods.
-This can be confirmed by evaluating the [last_updated](https://community.home-assistant.io/t/how-to-display-the-last-updated-field-of-an-entity-in-the-lovelace-view/728892/2?u=bottlecapdave) attribute of the sensor.

-The `target_times` will evaluate once all rates are available for the specified time period and all existing target times are in the past.
-When this was last evaluated can be confirmed via the `target_times_last_evaluated` attribute.
-For example, if you are looking for target rates between 16:00 (today) and 16:00 (tomorrow), and you only have rates up to 23:00 (today), then target times will not be evaluated until rate information is available up to 16:00 (tomorrow).
-This can be confirmed by reviewing the data available in your current and next day rates entities.

-If there is a delay in retrieving rate information, there is chance that when it comes to evaluation, times are picked that are in the past because they were the lowest.
-This will result in your target rate sensor skipping a day and waiting to calculate new target times for the next scheduled time period.
-This can be confirmed by comparing the `target_times` and the `target_times_last_evaluated` attribute.
-If this happens frequently, then please adjust the target time periods of your target rate sensor to something that works for you.

-If the `last_updated` attribute is not updating, then please raise an issue.

 ## My gas consumption/costs seem out

 Depending on the native reading from your meter or the sensor you're looking at, the consumption may have to be converted from kWh into cubic meters.